duncanamps/lacogen1/README.md

 * .txt dump file which contains detailed descriptions of the DFA and LALR(1) items and how they were arrived at
 * .xml dump file containing the DFA and LALR(1) tables

+The .lacobj file can be read by the included lexer/parser code to form a complete working module.
+The included code is written in Lazarus (Free Pascal Compiler) however there is no reason it cannot be ported to C, C++, Java, Python, etc.

 #### Development Status
 This is very much experimental and was developed by the author as a learning tool for how compiler generation tools worked in general.
 Please don't use this for anything serious that you would object to losing.
-Whilst having been extensively testing, and coming with working examples, there is no guarantee that it will work correctly with all grammers.
+Whilst having been extensively tested, and coming with working examples, there is no guarantee that it will work correctly with all grammars.

 #### Development Requirements
 To compile this software, you will need Lazarus 2.10 or later.
-It has been tested on Windows, Linux and Mac.
+It has been tested on Windows.
 As it is only a simple text and file based application, it should be relatively easy to recompile on other hosts which are supported by the Lazarus ecosystem.